 Through the story of Xishi (Hsi Shih), one of Chinese history’s greatest beauties, this costume drama tells the fights between two Chinese kingdoms 2,500 years ago.
-After the Kingdom of Yue is defeated by that of Wu, Goujian the King takes pains to prepare for his revenge and rebuilding the country....(Read more)
+After the Kingdom of Yue is defeated by that of Wu, Goujian the King takes pains to prepare for his revenge and rebuilding the co...(Read more)

 Through the story of Xishi (Hsi Shih), one of Chinese history’s greatest beauties, this costume drama tells the fights between two Chinese kingdoms 2,500 years ago.
 After the Kingdom of Yue is defeated by that of Wu, Goujian the King takes pains to prepare for his revenge and rebuilding the country.
 He knows well that the King of Wu, Fucha, is lewd and lustful, so he offers Xishi to the Court of Wu to serve as Fucha’s concubine, with Fucha unaware that she is also a spy.
 She uses her charm to draw Fucha from his office and governess, leaving the ruling class of Wu rotten.
 Meanwhile, Goujian secretly summons his friends and his people and equips them with force and arms.
 After ten years of reversal of power, Goujian at last takes his revenge, reclaims his land and rebuilds his kingdom.